cwr10010/serverblog/_posts/2017-06-18-002-harddrive-failure.markdown

 As the hard drive is still under warranty I have contacted [Western Digital][wd-support]{:target="_blank"} and they will send me a replacement the next days.
 Thanks for this uncomplicated and unexited support!
 To be protected anyway I also bought a replacement at the local MediaMarkt.
 For better or worse it has the same model number as the one that was failing.
 The drive that comes back from WD will be drive number 4 in the RAID-5 then.
 Until now the server was running just on the minimal set of three drives.
 I also decided not to use hardware RAID capabilities of the server and stick to software RAID as I can swap controller more easily and I am free in designing the partitioning.

 To understand the procedure of replacement I have to describe the setup of the server a bit further.
 As I wrote the server currently houses three hard drives of 3TB each.
-All drives share the same GPT partition scheme except that drive 2 and three lack the uefi partition.
+All drives share the same GPT partition scheme except that drive two and three lack the uefi partition.
 But the partitions start at the same sector everywhere.
+By the way the failing disk is the first and the one that I boot the system from.
+Maybe it is time to create the boot partition on the other disks as well, just in case.

 {% highlight sh %}
 Number  Start   End     Size    File system     Name  Flags